bitcoin/bitcoin/doc/managing-wallets.md

 The `wallet.dat` file is not encrypted by default and is, therefore, vulnerable if an attacker gains access to the device where the wallet or the backups are stored.

+> [!NOTE]
-Wallet encryption may prevent unauthorized access.
+> Wallet encryption may prevent unauthorized access.
 However, this significantly increases the risk of losing coins due to forgotten passphrases.
 There is no way to recover a passphrase.
 This tradeoff should be well thought out by the user.

 Wallet encryption may also not protect against more sophisticated attacks.
 An attacker can, for example, obtain the password by installing a keylogger on the user's machine.

+> [!WARNING]
-After encrypting the wallet or changing the passphrase, a new backup needs to be created immediately.
+> After encrypting the wallet or changing the passphrase, a new backup needs to be created immediately.
 The reason is that the keypool is flushed and a new HD seed is generated after encryption.
 Any bitcoins received by the new seed cannot be recovered from the previous backups.

 The wallet's private key may be encrypted with the following command: